ebell451/ebell451.github.io/_recipes/chicken-rice.md

 directions:
 - Place the butter, soup and consomme in pot and bring to boil
-- Added shredded chicken and rice
+- Add shredded chicken and rice
 - Reduce to simmer
-- Cooke for approximately 25 minutes
+- Cook for approximately 25 minutes

 ---